armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 patchesStrategicMerge:
   - patches/patch-cloud-config.yml
 ```

 {{% /tab %}}
 {{% tab name="Halyard" %}}

-Add a new file named `spinnaker-local.yml` under your **profiles** directory, and add the next configuration, if you already have an `spinnaker-local.yml` just add the config to the existing file
+If `spinnaker-local.yml` does not exist in your `.hal/default/profiles/` directory, create it.
+Then, add the following config to it:

 ```yaml
 #spinnaker-local.yml